iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 [[include:WorkspaceExamples.SettingGroupSchema]]
 ```

 This schema defines 5 settingDefs and 1 typeDef.
-Note the "landscapePro" schema prefix, which is implicitly included in each settingDef and typeDef name in our schema - for example, the full name of our "hardinessRange" setting is "landscapePro/hardinessRange".
+Note the "landscapePro" schema prefix, which is implicitly included in the name of each settingDef and typeDef in the schema - for example, the full name of the "hardinessRange" setting is "landscapePro/hardinessRange".

 The "hardinessZone" typeDef represents a [USDA hardiness zone](https://en.wikipedia.org/wiki/Hardiness_zone) as an integer between 0 and 13.
 The "hardinessRange" settingDef reuses that typeDef for both its "minimum" and "maximum" properties by declaring that each `extends` that type.
 Note that `extends` requires the schema prefix to be specified, even within the same schema that defines the typeDef.